Barry S. HershDallas Employment Lawyer

 Before opening his Dallas, Texas employment law firm, Barry represented some of the nation's most prominent employers for two of Texas' largest law firms.
 During this time, Barry observed that employees often didn't receive the kind of zealous representation that their cases deserved.
 Executives, professionals, managers, and other Texas employees couldn't retain the large law firms that their employers used due to the law firms’ conflicts and the huge fees those firms demanded.
 At the same time, he saw that many traditional plaintiffs employment law firms accepted too many cases, staffed matters with a virtual revolving-door of inexperienced lawyers, or simply didn't offer clients the level of sophistication and attention their disputes deserved.

-Barry opened his employment law firm in 2004 to offer employees and small businesses an employment practice with a large law firm's depth and sophistication and the cost structure, accessibility, and personalized attention of a small firm.
+Barry opened his employment law firm in 2004 to offer employees, independent contractors, and small businesses.
+An employment law practice with a large law firm's depth and sophistication and the cost structure, accessibility, and personalized attention of a small firm.
 Barry's client-first approach is evident in almost all areas of his practice.
-Barry—not a secretary, paralegal, or junior lawyer—returns all client telephone calls and e-mails and always within 24 hours--often a lot sooner.
+Barry—not a secretary, paralegal, or junior lawyer—returns all client telephone calls and e-mails, and always within 24 hours--often a lot sooner.
 While many employment law practices train their young associates on their clients' time, Barry personally manages and litigates each case.

-On the employee side, Barry dedicates a significant part of his practice to resolving disputes involving Texas overtime pay and other compensation disputes (executive severance, commissions, bonuses, incentive pay, and minimum wages), non-compete agreements, retaliation, workplace harassment, wrongful termination, age discrimination, sex discrimination, pregnancy discrimination, and independent contractor misclassification.
+On the employee side, Barry dedicates a significant part of his practice to resolving disputes involving Texas overtime pay, unpaid commissions, and other compensation disputes (executive severance, bonuses, incentive pay, and minimum wages), non-compete agreements, retaliation, workplace harassment, wrongful termination, age discrimination, sex discrimination, pregnancy discrimination, and independent contractor misclassification.

 To say that Barry is passionate about serving his employment law clients may be an understatement.
 Barry dedicates 100 percent of his practice to representing employees and small businesses in employment law matters and is certified in Labor and Employment Law by the Texas Board of Legal Specialization.
 Less than one percent of attorneys licensed by the State Bar of Texas are certified in Labor and Employment Law by the Texas Board of Legal Specialization.